NotIndex

 Recovering After Lower Limb Amputation

-After amputation it’s important to protect your remaining leg.
-By taking certain steps you can develop daily habits to help lessen the added stress on your remaining leg and prevent health problems such as foot ulcers and infection.
+After amputation, it is important to protect your remaining leg.
+You can practise daily habits to put less stress on your remaining leg and prevent health problems such as foot ulcers and infection.

 Foot care

-• Look at your foot each day with a mirror for sores, blisters, cracks, or dry skin.
+Look at your foot every day with a mirror.
+Check for sores, blisters, cracks, or dry skin.

-• Trim your toenails frequently.
-If you have problems with blood flow (circulation) or have lost some feeling in your foot, have a podiatrist, chiropodist, or nurse foot specialist trim them for you.
+If you have problems with blood flow (circulation) or have lost some feeling in your foot, have a foot specialist (podiatrist, chiropodist, or nurse foot specialist) trim your toenails for you.

-• After washing, dry in between your toes and pat your skin dry with a clean cloth or a paper towel.
+After washing, dry between your toes and pat your skin dry with a clean cloth or a paper towel.
 Extra wetness on your skin can cause it to breakdown or get infected.

 Keeping good blood flow in your limb

-• Stop and rest right away if you have pain or muscle spasm in your remaining limb when walking.
+Stop and rest right away if you have pain or muscle spasm in your remaining leg when walking.

-• Don’t use a hot water bottle, an electric heating pad, or other sources of heat on your foot.
+Don’t use a hot-water bottle, an electric heating pad, or any heat on your foot.
 This is especially important if you have blood flow problems or have lost some feeling in your foot.

 Footwear